 Hence, in recent years Teen Vogue has become more politically active, though it still maintains its lens on fashion and beauty.
 Former Editor in Chief, Elaine Welteroth, told The Guardian the magazine’s goal was “becoming more woke”.
 The term ‘woke’ is fitting – it is a slang term used by teens (both ironically and not) to describe a heightened awareness and attention to current affairs or social and political issues.

 In fact, it is this new ‘woke’ attitude that has popularized the media company.
 Most notably, Lauren Duca, a contributing editor, penned ‘Donald Trump is Gaslighting America’ which has been regarded by critics as a well-written, sophisticated commentary that exceeded their expectations for a teen publication.
-Consequently, Teen Vogue earned notoriety, relevance, and acknowledgment for their high standard of journalistic integrity.
+Consequently, Teen Vogue earned relevance and acknowledgment for their high standard of journalistic integrity.
 Its audience was also empowered, as many admitted that they didn’t expect teens to be politically conscious citizens.

 In the past, Teen Vogue might have glamorized unrealistic beauty standards and a rigid perception of male and female appearance, but today, it focuses on deconstructing and disposing of these ideas.
 It pushes teens to feel comfortable in their own skin.
 In her piece titled ‘9 Things People Get Wrong About Being Non-Binary’, Suzannah Weiss dissolved common misconceptions about non-binary teens, and supported the freedom of expression in appearance and style.